 Travel Guidelines for Presenters

 SITE is funded by a grant by the National Science Foundation (NSF) and requires that all travel is conducted in the most economical method.
-Please submit your reimbursement request with copy of receipts showing itemized invoice and proof of payment within 15 days after attending SITE using the SITE travel reimbursement form.
+Please submit your reimbursement request with copy of receipts showing itemized expenses and proof of payment within 15 days after attending SITE using the SITE travel reimbursement form.

 - Stanford will only reimburse economy class at lowest available airfare.
 Only a flight from your home institution to Stanford and back will be reimbursed.
 If you must travel from a different location, please provide reason and documentation of comparable direct airfare made at the time of your ticket purchase (a time-stamped screenshot of flight comparison results at time of ticket purchase is required).